shounic/docs/chatweapons1.md

 - should it be kickable off edges

 how to:
-it just automatically applies to everyone, no toggle/equip is setup yet
+it just automatically applies to everyone, no toggle/equip is setup yet. just right click a building as engie

 # kockback minigun